Tips on Improving Your FICO Score for Home Buying

 - Credit to Debt Ratio — How much do you owe versus your available credit?

-We're used to working with all tiers of FICO scores.
+Getting your credit in order is the first step in owning a home.
 Call us at (817) 744-8300 and we can help you get on the right track to the home of your dreams.